Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 ## Exploring the system

-And now I could login and check the bandwidth control which my dad claims to no exist
+And now I could login and check the bandwidth control which my dad claims to not exist

 ![15-bandwidth-control.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/15-bandwidth-control.png)